bradosavljevic/DocCentralV3/flow-guides/CF_DocCentral_AssignRegistryNumber.md

 # Flow Guide: CF_DocCentral_AssignRegistryNumber

-Last updated: 2026-05-06
+Last updated: 2026-05-06 (revised)

 ---

 ## Purpose

-Assigns the next sequential `DelovodniBroj` (registry number) to a document that has already been created as a `Svi predmeti` item and a `Dokumenta` file.
+Assigns the next sequential registry number to a document that has already been created as a `Svi predmeti` item and a `Dokumenta` file.
 Uses `NumberLocks` to prevent concurrent assignment.
-Enforces no-duplicate and no-skip rules.
-Blocks if any `FailedNeedsRecovery` item exists.
+Enforces strict no-duplicate and no-skip rules.
+Blocks if any `FailedNeedsRecovery` or `MetadataSyncFailed` item exists.
 Supports a reserved number path.

-This flow is called by `CF_DocCentral_CreateDocumentTransaction` as an internal step.
+This flow is a **child flow** called by `CF_DocCentral_CreateDocumentTransaction`.
 It is not called directly from Canvas app.

 ---

+## Design principles in this revision

+The following rules govern every design decision in this flow:

+1. **Counter is authoritative.** The next number is always `CurrentCounter + 1`.
+The `Svi predmeti` max query is used only for out-of-sync detection, not to silently advance the counter.
+If the counter and `Svi predmeti` disagree, the flow returns `COUNTER_OUT_OF_SYNC` and stops.

+2. **No skipping.** If the next candidate number is in `Rezervisani brojevi` and `useReservedNumber = false`, the flow returns `NEXT_NUMBER_IS_RESERVED`.
+It does not silently skip to the next available number.

+3. **MetadataSyncFailed blocks new registrations.** `MetadataSyncFailed` is treated the same as `FailedNeedsRecovery` in the blocking check.
+Both states indicate unresolved data inconsistency.

+4. **No `Terminate(Cancelled)` for expected business outcomes.** All control flow paths use output variables. `Terminate` is never used to represent a business outcome in a child flow; it produces unpredictable caller behavior.
+The flow always ends at the Respond action with a populated output.

+5. **Lock state reflects outcome precisely.** On success: lock is updated to `Released`.
+On recovery-required failure: lock is updated to `Failed` and kept for the recovery audit.
+On pre-lock business rejection (e.g., blocked, counter out of sync): the lock is released because no data was written and there is nothing to recover.

+6. **DelovodniBroj is stored in three separate columns** to enable filtering, sorting, and reporting without string parsing.

+---

 ## Trigger

-**Type:** Child flow (called from `CF_DocCentral_CreateDocumentTransaction` using the Run a Child Flow action)
+**Type:** Child flow (called from `CF_DocCentral_CreateDocumentTransaction` via the **Run a Child Flow** action)

-If a standalone trigger is needed for testing, use **Power Apps V2**.
+For standalone testing: **Manually trigger a flow** (not Power Apps V2, to avoid exposing the flow as a Canvas action).

 ---

 ## Connections

-All SharePoint actions in this flow must use the service account connection reference `CR_DocCentralV3_SharePoint`.
+All SharePoint actions must use `CR_DocCentralV3_SharePoint` (service account connection reference).
 No user-delegated connection.

 ---